 - Build trust.
 Keep your promises.
 Be back by the time you say you will in order to keep your baby’s trust and avoid future setbacks.

 - Practice being apart.
 Give your child a chance to thrive in your absence.
-Send him or her to grandma’s home or organize a play date!
+Send him to grandma’s home or organize a play date!

 Do you have book recommendations of your own?
 Please share them by writing a comment below!
 Keep coming back for more information about the perks of reading to your child and suitable book suggestions!